 Lots of US flags.
 Lots of big houses on beautiful occupied territories that keep some native names.

 Northern New Jersey was also home to the first and largest immigrant community from India in the United States.
 I had never grown up around a lot of Indians.
 There were a few families who trickled in slowly to where I grew up and we knew and supported them of course, but I never had close Indian friends.
-I was surrounded by white kids and a handful of Latinos, among whom I was the weirdo with the funny name and smelly lunch.
+I was surrounded by white kids and a handful of Latinos, among whom I was the weirdo with the funny name.

 I was fascinated by the Indian community surrounding Auntie and Uncle.
-Here were Indian kids with Jersey accents who switched back to Indian ones when they were with their parents or other family members, just like I did growing up.
+Here were Indian kids with Jersey accents who switched back to Indian ones when they were with their parents or other family members, but they had other Indian kids to do it with!